Darryl-Ramm/Wot/README.md

 # Wot: Wot WHAT is what?
 Unexpected behavior from CoreAudio.

+ Quick Note: Apple has partially addressed the issues here in macOS Sequoia 15.0 (24A5264n).
+However the bug with AudioObjectHasProperty() return TRUE when the matching AudioObjectGetPropertyData() does not work has not been fixed.

+ ---

  This CoreAudio command line program can show AudioObjectGetPropertyData() returning 'WHAT' instead of 'what' as an error code.
 I see that incorrect/unexpected 'WHAT' error code when attempting to get the Channel Number Name or the Channel Category Name